To book IFI Education events please contact Richard or Aoife on 01 679 5744 or firstname.lastname@example.org.

 No 21 – 10.30 (rated 15A)

-A semi-autobiographical account of Vietnam from iconoclast Oliver Stone, Platoon is an exploration of the dehumanising effects of war, rooted in Stone’s own experiences and in countless post-war testimonies.
-The film swept the Oscars and struck a chord in America with its identifiable portrayal of a soldier (Charlie Sheen) on the brink.
-For students studying the Vietnam War under the Johnson administration, Stone’s film is an excellent account of the effects of the President’s decisions on the ground.
+Exploration of the dehumanising effects of war, rooted in Oliver Stone’s own experiences and in countless post-war testimonies.
+For students studying the Vietnam War under the Johnson administration, the film is an excellent account of the effects of the President’s decisions on the ground

 Dec 11 – 10.30 (rated 15A)

-An Irish ranger flees the British Army in 1847 to return home to the west of Ireland.
-When he discovers his family starving in the midst of the Great Famine, he sets out to seek revenge.
-This boldly-told thriller boasts gripping set pieces and an impressive Irish cast including Barry Keoghan, Stephen Rea and Moe Dunford.
-The film is sure to provoke discussion among students about portraying Irish history on screen.
+An Irish ranger flees the British Army in 1847 to return home to the west of Ireland and discovers his family starving in the midst of the Great Famine.
+This boldly-told thriller boasts gripping set pieces and is sure to provoke discussion among students about portraying Irish history on screen.

 Also showing at: Cork Film Festival (9-18 Nov) 021 427 1711